pvcraven/2017_web_security/source/ddos/ddos.rst

 * Other:

-  - Having Good email distribution practicies
+  - Having clear email distribution practices
   - Applying email filters
   - Creating proper authentication credentials for system administration
   - Maintaining proper communication with customers
   - Having a plan in preparation of an attack [Rub]_

-*Written by Taylor, Edited by Esteban and Morgan.*

 Sources
 -------